expressjs/expressjs.com/guide/error-handling.md

 # Error handling

-Define error-handling middleware like other middleware, except with four arguments instead of three, specifically with the signature `(err, req, res, next)`.
+Define error-handling middleware functions in the same way as other middleware functions, except error-handling functions have four arguments instead of three:
+`(err, req, res, next)`.
 For example:

 ~~~js